Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 ##### CONTAINER CODE

-For each floyd process you've listed under "clocks", ("my_gui", "iphone-ux", "server_com" and "renderer" in example above) you need to implement two functions.
+For each floyd process you've listed under "clocks", ("my_gui", "iphone-ux", "server_com" and "renderer" in the example above) you need to implement two functions.
 The init-function and the message handler.
 These functions are named based on the process.

 The init function is called x__init() where x is a placeholder.
 It takes no arguments, is impure and returns a value of type of your choice.
 This type is your process' memory slot -- the only mutable state your process has access to.